Sindicollo/hwr/README.md

 # hwr
-Code with exersizes from the book Hacking with React See http://www.hackingwithreact.com/
+Code with exercises from the book "Hacking with React" See http://www.hackingwithreact.com/